slittorin/home-assistant-setup/README.md

      - Grafana.
    - Intended also to be utilized for other projects.
    - Setup a RPI instance with [Raspberry PI install](https://github.com/slittorin/raspberrypi-install/).
+- (existing) NAS on VLAN-Server (192.168.3.10).
+  - Specific share `server-backup`, without quota, recycle bin or throttle limits.
+  - Specific user `pi-backup` that has RW-access to the above share.

 # Setup for Server 1